 Although the sampling design was simple and straightforward, it is necessary to incorporate sample weights to obtain state and national estimates.
 Therefore, sample weights were developed separately for hospital- and discharge-level analyses.
 Hospital-level weights were developed to weight NIS sample hospitals to the hospital universe.
 Similarly, discharge-level weights were developed to weight NIS sample discharges to the hospital universe.

 Hospital weights to the universe were calculated by post-stratification.
 For each year, hospitals were stratified on the same variables that were used for sampling: geographic region, urban/rural location, teaching status, bed size, and control.
 The strata that were collapsed for sampling were also collapsed for sample weight calculations.
 Within stratum s, each NIS sample hospital's universe weight was calculated as:

-Ws(universe) = Ns(universe) ÷ Ns(sample),
+Ws(universe) = Ns(universe) ÷ Ns(sample)

 where Ws(universe) was the hospital universe weight, and Ns(universe) and Ns(sample) were the number of community hospitals within stratum s in the universe and sample, respectively.
 Thus, each hospital's universe weight (HOSPWT) is equal to the number of universe hospitals it represented during that year.
-Since 20% of the hospitals in each stratum were sampled when possible, the hospital weights are usually around five.
+Because 20% of the hospitals in each stratum were sampled when possible, the hospital weights are usually around five.

 The calculations for discharge-level sampling weights were similar to the calculations of hospital-level sampling weights.
 The discharge weights usually are constant for all discharges within a stratum.